 Initially, 130 Unions were created, based upon 2,049 electoral divisions.
 The divisions were composed of townlands, a peculiarly Irish unit, traditionally of 120 Irish acres in area.
 (Between 1848 and 1850, an additional 33 Unions were created by subdividing and reorganizing the boundaries of some existing Unions, particularly in the west of the country.

 Boards of Guardians were elected annually on 25th March.
 Only rate-payers were eligible for election, which effectively disenfranchised most of the native Irish who were usually tenants at this time.
 Rate-payers were allowed between one and six votes depending on the size of a valuation of their property.

-A townland is one of the smallest land divisions in Ireland.
+A town land is one of the smallest land divisions in Ireland.
 They range in size from a few acres to thousands of acres.
-Many are Gaelic in origin, but some came into existence after the Norman invasion of 1169.
-Rinnerroon is a townland.
+Many are Gaelic in origin, but some came into existence after the Norman invasion 1169.
+Gowlaun is a townland.

-This is a return of the member of the family, their Visitors, Boarders, and Servants who slept or abode in their house on the night of 31st of March 1901 in Rinnerroon.
-There were 2 houses listed in the townland of Rinnerroon.
-Of the people living in Rinnerroon, 3 were Roman Catholics.
+This is a return of the members of the family, visitors, boarders or servants who slept or abode in their house on the night of Sunday March 31st 1901 in Gowlaun.

 Class of House: The class of house depended on the materials used in the roof, walls, number of rooms and number of front windows.
 A 1st class house was considered the highest standard.